Christian Magoon: Background

 In 2013, his Twitter profile was recognized as a Top 10 investment expert to follow on the site by The Wall Street Journal.
 In 2012, ETF Database, a leading ETF research provider, named Magoon a "Top Five ETF Expert To Follow On Twitter."
 In 2011, Financial Planning magazine dubbed him an "ETF Pioneer."
 In 2008, he was named one of "Five People To Watch In The U.S. ETF Industry" by Institutional Investor.
-Magoon regularly contributes his written insights to leading financial sites including the NASDAQ, Seeking Alpha, Motley Fool, Index Universe, Financial Advisor Magazine and ETF Daily News.
+Magoon regularly contributes to leading financial sites including the NASDAQ, Seeking Alpha, Motley Fool, Index Universe, Financial Advisor Magazine and ETF Daily News.
 He is a contributor to The Wall Street Journal's "The Experts", a panel on wealth management.

 He is regularly quoted in the media and participates in a variety of investment conferences annually as a speaker, moderator and panellist.
 Magoon has participated in the ringing of the opening bell to begin the trading day at the NYSE Euronext multiple times.
 Magoon has been featured by Fox Business, Bloomberg Radio, The Wall Street Journal, MarketWatch, TheStreet, The New York Times and CNBC."New Airline EFT" CNBC.
 Retrieved 15 May 2013.

 He holds a Bachelor of Arts in communications and a Master of Arts from Wheaton College in Illinois.